-Conditional IV relaxes the requirements of a standard IV significantly and it is more likely to exist in an application than a standard IV~\cite{pearl2009causality,brito2002generalized}.
-With the concept of conditional IV, an ``internal'' variable $S$ can be a valid IV when conditioning on a set of observed variables $\mathbf{Z}$.
-In this case, $S$ is known as a conditional IV which is instrumentalized by $\mathbf{Z}$, and the key to the success of the conditional IV method (in obtaining unbiased causal effect estimation) is to find the conditioning set $\mathbf{Z}$ for a given conditional IV.
+A conditional IV relaxes the requirements of a standard IV significantly and it is more likely to exist in an application than a standard IV~\cite{pearl2009causality,brito2002generalized}.
+With the concept of a conditional IV, an ``internal'' variable $S$ can be a valid IV when conditioning on a set of observed variables $\mathbf{Z}$.
+In this case, $S$ is known as a conditional IV which is instrumentalized by $\mathbf{Z}$, and the key to the success of the conditional IV method (in obtaining unbiased causal effect estimation) is to find a proper conditioning set $\mathbf{Z}$ for a given conditional IV.

-However, the criterion for finding $\mathbf{Z}$ is based on complete causal structure knowledge (i.e. a complete causal DAG with observed and unobserved variables), which, if at all possible, can only be obtained from domain knowledge, not data.
-Moreover, the recent work in the literature~\cite{van2015efficiently} has shown that the search for $\mathbf{Z}$ in a DAG is NP-hard for a given conditional IV.
-The authors also proposed the concept of ancestral IV in DAG, a restricted version of conditional IV, to work towards efficient search for $\mathbf{Z}$.
-Nonetheless, the search of $\mathbf{Z}$ for an ancestral IV in DAG still requires a DAG containing all observed and unobserved variables.
-Therefore, the majority of existing methods for finding the conditioning set of a conditional IV need a causal graph which may not be known in many applications.
+However, the criterion for finding $\mathbf{Z}$ is based on complete causal structure knowledge (i.e. a complete causal DAG with observed and unobserved variables), which, if at all possible, can only be obtained from domain knowledge, not observational data.
+Moreover, recent work~\cite{van2015efficiently} has shown that the search for $\mathbf{Z}$ in a DAG is NP-hard for a given conditional IV.
+The authors also proposed the concept of an ancestral IV in a DAG, a restricted version of a conditional IV, to work towards efficient search for $\mathbf{Z}$.
+Nonetheless, the search for $\mathbf{Z}$ for an ancestral IV in a DAG still requires a DAG containing all the observed and unobserved variables.
+Therefore, the majority of existing methods for finding a conditioning set of a conditional IV need a causal graph which may not be known in many applications.

-There are some works which \emph{use} conditional IV without a causal graph, such as random forest for IV~\cite{athey2019generalized}, a estimator based on the assumption of some invalid and some valid IVs (sisVIVE)~\cite{kang2016instrumental}, and IV.tetrad~\cite{silva2017learning}, but they do not identify the conditional set also.
-We differentiate our work from these works in the Related Work section in more detail and compare with them in the experiments.
+There are some works which \emph{use} the conditional IV without complete causal knowledge, such as random forest for IV~\cite{athey2019generalized}, an estimator based on the assumption of the existence of some invalid and some valid IVs (sisVIVE)~\cite{kang2016instrumental}, and IV.tetrad~\cite{silva2017learning}, but they do not identify conditioning sets.
+We differentiate our work from these works in the Related Work section in more detail and compare our method with them in the Experiments section.